-A question arises: how frequently and at what time fractions the observerFunction will be called?
+A question arises: how frequently and at what time fractions will the observerFunction be called?
 Let's assume in the first SDK version we emulated step-by-step animation at 10 frames per second.
 Then the observerFunction will be called 10 times, getting values '140px', '180px', etc., up to '500px'.
-But then, in a new API version, we have switched to implementing both functions atop of a system's native functionality - and so you simply don't know, when and how frequently the observerFunction will be called.
+But then, in a new API version, we have switched to implementing both functions atop the operating system's native functionality.
+Therefore, you simply don't know when and how frequently the observerFunction will be called.

-Just changing call frequency might result in making some code dysfunctional - for example, if the callback function makes some complex calculations, and no throttling is implemented since developers just relied on your SDK's built-in throttling.
-And if the observerFunction ceases to be called when exactly '500px' is reached because of some system algorithms specifics, some code will be broken beyond any doubt.
+Just changing the call frequency might result in making some code dysfunctional.
+For example, if the callback function performs some complex calculations and no throttling is implemented because developers relied on your SDK's built-in throttling.
+Additionally, if the observerFunction ceases to be called exactly when the '500px' value is reached due to system algorithm specifics, some code will be broken beyond any doubt.